Mara-Li/obsidian-group-snippets/README.md

 	2. `Activate the group : ${groupName}` to activate the group
 2. From directly the settings tab by clicking on the command windows icon.

-You can also enable every snippets in the group by clicking on the `eye` icon.
+You can also enable every snippets in the group by clicking on the `check` icon.
 Clicking on the cross will disable every snippets in the group.

 Also, and it's my game changer here!
 You can automatically switch group snippets based on your theme or color scheme!
 The switch is based on the **group name**, and the **theme name**.
 The group name **must** include the theme name, and optionally the color scheme name based on `dark` or `light`.[^1]
 For example, `minimal dark` will be enabled if you switch to the dark theme or from any theme to minimal, in a dark color scheme.

+> **warning** The plugin will differentiate mobile from phone : phone is your "smartphone", because this setting is based on your phone size.
+In the same idea, tablet is a bigger platform.
+So, a `mobile` group will be enabled for both phone and tablet.
+For example, if you want to have a different group for your Iphone and your Ipad, you should create a `phone` group (for your Iphone) and a `tablet` group (for your ipad).

 Moreover, snippets linked to other theme (or color Scheme) will be disabled 😀 !